The Beatles, Abbey Road, the Crossing & Studio

-When John, Ringo, Paul and George walked across a zebra crossing in Abbey Road, St. John’s Wood at 11.35am on August 8th 1969, they created one of the most iconic album covers in history.
-It spawned conspiracy theories, the renaming of a famous studio, and turned Abbey Road into a place of pilgrimage for Beatles fans from all around the world.
-Everyone from Jon Bon Jovi and the Red Hot Chili Peppers to Woody Harrelson and Johnny Depp have recreated this famous cover on the Abbey Road Crossing.
+When John, Paul, George and Ringo walked across a zebra crossing in Abbey Road, St. John’s Wood at 11.35am on August 8th 1969, they created one of the most iconic album covers in history.
+It spawned conspiracy theories, the renaming of a famous studio, and turned Abbey Road into a place of pilgrimage for Beatles fans from around the world.
+Everyone from Jon Bon Jovi and the Red Hot Chilli Peppers to Woody Harrelson and Johnny Depp has recreated this famous cover on the Abbey Road zebra crossing.
 It even has its own webcam!

 Why is Abbey Road famous?